-- BC/DE1-3.
-It is crucial that you get an accurate reply to BC/DE1-3, as this will determine the path through the entire employment section, indicating whether Head or Wife/"Wife" (H/W) is currently employed or not currently employed.
-Please enter codes for all mentions R gives at BC/DE1: - 1) WORKING NOW: H/W has an employer (or is self-employed) and is currently working (i.e., worked in the last week).
+BCDE1, BCDE2.
+It is crucial that you get an accurate reply to BCDE1-BCDE3a, as this will determine the path through the entire employment section, indicating whether Head/Wife/"Wife" is currently employed or not currently employed.
+Please ENTER codes for all mentions R gives at BCDE1:

+- 1) WORKING NOW: Head/Wife/"Wife" has an employer (or is self-employed) and is currently working (i.e., worked in the last week).
 Includes those temporarily at home because they are on vacation, sabbatical, or taking time off.
-Also includes those taking sick days, but not on extended sick or maternity leave (see Code 2). - 2) ONLY TEMPORARILY LAID OFF: H/W is employed (but off temporarily) and expects to return to her/his job in the near future.
-For example: a construction worker, off because of bad weather; a factory worker who has been temporarily laid off or is on strike; a parent on official maternity/paternity leave; a self-employed businessperson whose store is closed for repairs. - 3) LOOKING FOR WORK, UNEMPLOYED: H/W is not working now and does not have a job to which she/he expects to return.
+Also includes those taking sick days, but not on extended sick or maternity leave (see [2-ONLY TEMPORARILY LAID OFF]).

+- 2) ONLY TEMPORARILY LAID OFF: Head/Wife/"Wife" is employed (but off temporarily) and expects to return to her/his job in the near future.
+For example: a construction worker, off because of bad weather; a factory worker who has been temporarily laid off or is on strike; a parent on official maternity/paternity leave; a self-employed businessperson whose store is closed for repairs.

+- 3) LOOKING FOR WORK, UNEMPLOYED: Head/Wife/"Wife" is not working now and does not have a job to which she/he expects to return.
 She/he is now actively seeking one.
-Some examples: permanently laid-off factory workers; people who have lost their jobs because of illness, injury or disability, who are now looking for another job. - 4) RETIRED - 5) DISABLED, PERMANENTLY OR TEMPORARILY - 6) KEEPING HOUSE - 7) STUDENT
+Some examples: permanently laid-off factory workers; people who have lost their jobs because of illness, injury or disability, and now looking for another job.

+- 4) RETIRED

+- 5) DISABLED, PERMANENTLY OR TEMPORARILY

+- 6) KEEPING HOUSE

+- 7) STUDENT

-R may mention these codes even though follow-up questions reveal that they are working for money now or have been working recently (BC/DE3).
+R may mention codes 4-7 even though follow-up questions reveal that Head/Wife/"Wife" is working for money now or have been working recently (BCDE3, BCDE3a).
 It is not necessarily an inconsistency.
 A retired person, who works for extra income on occasion, will still likely refer to him/herself as retired.
 Other examples are full-time students; homemakers; women who quit work to have a baby (rather than taking maternity leave).